jgirstmair/Registration-pipeline/README.md

 - [ ] Investigate some outlier filtering for detections before doing PCA
 - [ ] Produce results on larva (more spherical with lobes)
 - [ ] Perform alignment using keypoint detection (pose estimation) on larvae (for example, see [this](https://www.nature.com/articles/s41593-018-0209-y))
-- [ ] perform Noise2Void on all noisy images
+- [ ] Perform Noise2Void on all noisy images
+- [ ] Grow Images by 1.3 (currently set to 1.2)
+- [ ] Rotate randomly and check if you can recover the correct alignment

 ### Learnings